A unified description of small, peripheral, and large system suppression data from pQCD: Qualitative, model-agnostic analysis

-In \cref{fig:length_temperature_phase_space}, we observe that the central small and peripheral large systems have $2\text{--}4$ times smaller lengths $L$ than the central heavy-ion collisions.
-The figure shows that the central small systems are $50\%$ smaller and $\mathcal{O}(30 \text{--}50)\%$ hotter than the peripheral large system at the same $\sqrt{s_{NN}}$.
-The increased temperature in small systems is from the shorter paths leading to partons spending more time in the high-temperature region of the plasma and from temperature fluctuations, rather than geometry, driving event activity in small systems.
-One may qualitatively understand the similar suppression of central small systems and peripheral large systems as due to the competition of the shorter path lengths and the larger temperatures of the two sets of systems, as indicated by the contours of constant radiative energy loss\footnote{The smaller energy loss at RHIC compared to LHC is compensated by the steeper production spectrum \cite{Horowitz:2011gd,Faraday:2024gzx}, which leads to a similar $R_{AB}$.}.
+In \cref{fig:length_temperature_phase_space}, we observe that central small and peripheral large systems have $2\text{--}4$ times smaller lengths $L$ than the central heavy-ion collisions.
+Additionally, central small systems are $\mathcal{O}(50\%)$ smaller and $\mathcal{O}(30 \text{--}50)\%$ hotter than their peripheral large system counterparts.
+The higher temperature in small systems results from shorter paths---leading to more time in the early-time high-temperature region---and from temperature fluctuations, rather than geometry, driving event activity.
+Despite the differences in energy loss models (\cref{tab:parameters}) and the non-negligible distance in phase space between peripheral large and central small systems, the constant energy loss contour bands in \cref{fig:length_temperature_phase_space} show that similar suppression is expected \emph{regardless} of the underlying energy loss model.
+This can be understood qualitatively by considering two energy loss models with similar energy dependence: $\Delta E_{a} \sim L^a T^{a+1}$ and $\Delta E_{b} \sim L^b T^{b+1}$.
+Taylor expanding the ratio of the two about a point $(L^*, T^*)$ in phase space, where the models are constrained to have identical energy loss, yields $|1-\Delta E_{a} / \Delta E_{b}| \simeq |(a-b) [ (L - L^*) / L^* + (T - T^*) / T^*]|$.
+Thus, the similarity of energy loss in peripheral large and central small systems is qualitatively understood as a combination of two factors: the similarity of popular energy loss theories, $|a - b| \leq 2$, and the compensating effects of decreasing path length $L$ and increasing temperature $T$, [$(L - L^*) / L^* + (T - T^*) / T^* \lesssim 10\%$].
+To quantify the impact of different energy loss models, we revisit the data-theory comparison with the various parametric energy loss models.